- Education, Training & Outreach

 Boston: An Enriched Environment For Collaborations

 Our Harvard community is also host to an active Edward R. Roybal Center for Translational Research in Aging, and a Center on the Demography and Economics of Aging, both funded by the National Institute on Aging.
+Several members of our Center are also part of the Mass General Institute for Brain Health, an initiative of the MGH to serve individuals who are at high risk for brain disease, and those who are highly-motivated to preserve brain functioning across the lifespan.

 Building on rapid advancements in biomedical research and improved technologies in brain imaging and genetics, we are hopeful that effective treatments to prevent Alzheimer's disease from developing or progressing can be discovered in partnership with the numerous individuals who support our research.